tsenart/gofka/README.md

 ### Kafka depends on the Java Virtual Machine (JVM)
 Without deep expertise, the JVM is a hassle to operate and deploy.
-It is very important for Kakfka to control its memory footprint and layout which is also quite a challange using the JVM.
+It is very important for Kafka to control its memory footprint and layout which is also quite a challange using the JVM.
 With Go the only artifact to be shipped and managed is an executable binary (besides configuration, monitoring, etc... which is orthogonal to this point).